 Boxes and boxes of vinyl, cds, tapes, mini disks and reel to reel were transferred from Dave’s bungalow to the Red Gables attic room.
 Much of these boxes contained Dave’s recordings of the folk clubs he had been involved in and also concerts of the Norfolk West Gallery Quire which he sung in.
 A few boxes full of books and a couple of musical instruments were also included.

-The World Music collection has been donated to radio presenter Brad Young who presents The Gap Year Show on Friday nights at 6pm on IOR (Ipswich Online Radio).
+The Global Music collection has been donated to radio presenter Brad Young who presents The Gap Year Show on Friday nights at 6pm on IOR (Ipswich Online Radio).
 Brad has dedicated a weekly slot to play some of these donations and gives the EATMT a great plug in doing so on every show.
 We feel certain that Dave would have been delighted that these will be getting this continued airing.
 It’s a super show and well worth listening to.

 IOR writes: Going Digital with IO Radio’s ‘The Gap Year Show’